epinio/docs/docs/installation/install_epinio.md

 Read more about this topic in [NGINX documentation](https://kubernetes.github.io/ingress-nginx/deploy/baremetal).
 :::

-It's also possible to use Traefik instead of Nginx following the official [documentation](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart).
+It is also possible to use Traefik instead of Nginx following the official [documentation](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart).

 :::info Epinio helm values related to ingress
 * Use a non-default IngressClass by `--set ingress.ingressClassName=<className>`